robertorolo/pyLPM/docs/source/utils.rst

 Utilities
 =============

-To import plots module use:
+To import utilities module use:

 .. code:: python